lsbardel/python-stdnet/README.rst

 Requirements
 =================
 * Python 2.6 to Python 3.3.
 Single codebase.
+* You need access to a Redis_ server version 2.6 or above.
 * Optional Cython_ for faster redis protocol parser.
-* You need access to a Redis_ server.
+* Optional pulsar_ only when using the asynchronous redis connection.

 Philosophy